- Group Tours

-Join Japan Deluxe Tours and spend two unforgettable days at the largest quilt event in the world held in Tokyo with all of Japan's can't miss handicraft & stitch art spots on our fully-guided Quilt Japan Tours.
-Shop for the best fabrics & materials along Tokyo's top craft and DIY stores, join interactive traditional craft workshops in Kyoto & Kanazawa, and find inspiration along Japan's best arts and craft museums.
+Join Japan Deluxe Tours and spend valuable time at the first and sole quilt museum in Japan with all of Japan's can't miss handicraft & stitch art spots on our fully-guided Quilt Japan Tours.
+Shop for the best fabrics & materials along Tokyo's top craft and DIY stores, join interactive traditional craft workshops in Tokyo, Shimane (Izumo), and Kyoto, and find inspiration along Japan's best arts and craft museums.

 You can learn everything about Japanese Shibori Dyeing techniques at the Shibori Museum.
 Not only Japanese, but other countries' Shibori as well.
-Enjoy their exhibitions and make your own Shibori art.
+Enjoy their dazzling exhibitions.

 Nippori Textile Town is the premier destination in Tokyo for fabric shopping.
 This district is lined with numerous fashion shops, selling all kinds of beautiful fabric often at discounted prices.

 Founded in 1653, Ozu Washi carries everything from high-grade traditional Japanese Paper (Washi) to products used by artists all over Japan.
 The store has papers suited for calligraphy, Japanese-style paintings, block print, paper art, origami, and more.

 The Kyoto Shishu Restoration Studio is dedicated to repairing embroidery and traditional cloth pieces, The Studio is operated by Wakosha, a cleaning company that specializes in Kimono for Buddhist monks.